Skip to content

 Add the destination page to an existing connection

-If your Notion connection was created without a destination page — for example, because the page did not exist yet — you can add it after the fact without recreating the connection or the backup.
+If your Notion connection was created without a destination page, for example because the page did not exist yet, you can add it after the fact without recreating the connection or the backup.
 Create the page in Notion as described above, then click on "..." on the top right of the page and add "SimpleBackups" in the "connections" options.
 The page becomes available as a restore destination on the next restore.

 Adding a new page to an existing SimpleBackups Notion connection